cdowebcast/jquery-simplerating/README.md

 ````html
  <div id="rating-difficulty"></div>
  ```
-An input hidden is automatically created to store the rank chosen by the user, don't forget the "autocomplete" attribute to avoid problem with Firefox, you provide the name of this input in the settings.
+An input hidden is automatically created to store the rank chosen by the user, you provide the name of this input in the settings.